-7.1 Can the successful party recover: (a) court fees or other incidental expenses; and (b) their own legal costs of bringing the proceedings, from the losing party?
+7.1 Can the successful party recover: (a) court fees or other incidental expenses; (b) their own legal costs of bringing the proceedings, from the losing party?

-The losing party generally bears the litigation expenses (court costs such as filing fees, fees paid to witnesses and interpreters and the travel expenses paid to the aforesaid and the prevailing party, document preparation fees, etc.).
+The losing party generally bears the litigation expenses (court costs such as filing fees, fees paid to witnesses and interpreters and the travel expenses paid to the aforesaid and the prevailing party and document preparation fees, etc.).
 For other costs, in the absence of an attorney fees clause, the general rule applies that litigation costs are borne by the party incurring the expense, even if they prevail in the dispute.
-In a tortious liability context, the court may still award a (usually small) part of the prevailing party's attorneys' fees as part of the damages when there is a reasonable causal relationship between a tort and the attorneys' fees (but will usually limit the recovery of fees to a maximum of 10% of the recoverable damages).
+The court may award a (usually small) part of the prevailing party's attorneys' fees as part of the damages when there is a reasonable causal relationship between a tort and the attorneys' fees.